 \section{Introduction}

 Massive multi-input multi-output (MIMO) leverages a large number of antennas to improve data rates, coverage, and overall network performance.
-It plays a pivotal role in enhancing spectral efficiency, making it a cornerstone of 5G and future wireless networks \cite{paulraj2004overview, lu2014overview}.
-Nevertheless, handling the increased complexity introduced by massive MIMO, especially in the signal processing pipeline, remains a crucial challenge to fully realize its performance potential.
-For massive MIMO signal detection, the combination of high-order modulation schemes with a large number of transmit and receive antennas makes exact maximum likelihood (ML) MIMO detection an intractable problem.
-Given $N_t$ transmit antennas and a modulation of $M$ symbols, the exact estimator has an exponential decoding complexity $\mathcal{O}(M^{N_t})$.
-Consequently, crafting an efficient and low-complexity symbol detector for massive MIMO represents a critical challenge, which is the central focus of this paper.
+By facilitating simultaneous communication of multiple users, massive MIMO dramatically improves spectral efficiency and network capacity, which are essential for meeting the escalating demand for high-speed connectivity in the 5G era and beyond \cite{larsson2014massive, lu2014overview, chataut2020massive}.
+Despite its potential, the increased complexity associated with massive MIMO systems presents a significant barrier to fully realizing these benefits.
+Especially, the combination of large numbers of antennas and high-order modulations significantly heightens the challenge of efficient signal detection, rendering exact maximum likelihood (ML) detection computationally infeasible.
+For a system with $N_t$ transmit antennas and a modulation of $M$ symbols, the ML detector has an exponential complexity of $\mathcal{O}(M^{N_t})$.
+Consequently, crafting an efficient and low-complexity symbol detector is essential to making massive MIMO practical for real-world applications.

-There has been extensive research focused on designing efficient massive MIMO detectors \cite{lu2014overview, yang2015fifty, larsson2009mimo}.
-While simple linear detectors, including zero-forcing (ZF) and minimum mean-squared error (MMSE), have low complexity and perform well in smaller systems, they exhibit poor performance compared to ML detectors in larger systems and with higher order of modulation.
-In addition to linear detectors, iterative detectors aim to approximate the ML performance with moderate complexity.
-Approximate message passing (AMP) is asymptotically optimal for large MIMO systems with independent and identically distributed (i.i.d.)
-Gaussian channels but degrades significantly under realistic ill-conditioned channels.
-Orthogonal AMP (OAMP) relaxes the i.i.d.
-Gaussian assumption, but it involves larger computations due to the need for inverse matrix calculations in each iteration \cite{ma2017orthogonal}.
+There has been extensive research on designing efficient MIMO detectors \cite{yang2015fifty, larsson2009mimo}.
+These approaches can be broadly categorized as linear, iterative, and learning-based detectors.
+While linear detectors, such as zero-forcing (ZF) and minimum mean-squared error (MMSE), have low complexity and perform adequately in small-scale systems, they exhibit poor performance compared to the ML detector when large numbers of antennas and high-order modulations are utilized.
+The iterative detectors, such as approximate message passing (AMP) \cite{jeon2015optimality}, orthogonal AMP (OAMP) \cite{ma2017orthogonal}, and expectation propagation \cite{cespedes2014expectation}, aim to approximate the ML performance through iterative processes.
+For example, the AMP detector is asymptotically optimal for large MIMO systems with independent and identically distributed (\textit{i.i.d.}) Gaussian channels but degrades significantly under realistic ill-conditioned channels \cite{jeon2015optimality}.
+Subsequent research has focused on relaxing this \textit{i.i.d.} Gaussian assumption \cite{ma2017orthogonal, guo2015approximate, luo2021unitary}.
+Orthogonal AMP (OAMP), for instance, achieves this improved robustness but requires more extensive computations due to the need for inverse matrix calculations in each iteration \cite{ma2017orthogonal}.